 The parking lots located on the campus have designated areas for handicapped, visitor, staff, and faculty parking.
 Individuals parking in any unauthorized area may be towed.
-Visitors to campus should obtain a visitor's parking pass from the Information Desk.

 FAMILY EDUCATIONAL RIGHTS & PRIVACY ACT

 The Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, protects the privacy of educational records, establishes the students' rights to inspect their educational records, provides guidelines for correcting inaccurate or misleading data through informal and formal hearings, and permits students to file complaints with FERPA concerning alleged failures of the Institution to comply with the Act.
 The following items are considered public data/information and may be disclosed by Western Dakota Tech in response to inquiries concerning individual students, whether the inquiries are in person, in writing or by telephone: